Salnia’s Kitchen Easy dinner ideas, breakfast favorites, and healthy recipes for busy days.

 Can I make this recipe ahead of time?

-Is it possible to cook this on high instead of low?
+Can I cook it on high instead of low?

-Use the cornstarch slurry method or let the lid remain off for a short time to allow reduction.
+Use the cornstarch slurry or let the lid stay off for a short time so some of the liquid reduces.

 Slow Cooker Mississippi Pot Roast with Pepperoncini Gravy